 ▬ Any other model that requires factor development from portfolios of assets

-While testing these models, the most common approach is to use portfolios to reduce noise in asset returns and to isolate effects of different risk factors.
-Portfolios are created both for the left hand side (LHS) and right hand side (RHS) factors.
-Such portfolios are created from the intersection of selected variable using dependent and independent sorts of the given variables.
+While testing these models, the most common approach is to use portfolios to reduce noise in asset returns and to isolate the effects of different risk factors.
+Portfolios are created both for the left-hand side (LHS) and right-hand side (RHS) factors.
+Such portfolios are created from the intersection of the selected variable using dependent and independent sorts of the given variables.

 We do not depend upon the ready-made factors as available for the US market from Fama and French website.
 Instead, we develop both the RHS and LHS factors using our Stata codes.
 The primary reason for doing so is that the ready-made factors are available only for limited markets.